SwivanoLIPI/PCR-Software/README.md

 This Software is created by Swivano Agmal during IoT-PCR reasearch Project in Research Center for Physics-LIPI

 ## Definition
 PCR is Polymerease Chain Reaction which realted with multiplication of DNA.
-We use thermal cyler as a machine to do this reaction.
+We use thermal cycler as a machine to do this reaction.

 ## Based On LIPI Research Project to attain Covid19 Issues